The Restructuring Review: United Kingdom - England & Wales

 Recognition of insolvency proceedings

 The revocation of substantive provisions of the Recast Insolvency Regulation means the end of automatic recognition of UK insolvency processes in the EU.
-This makes the coordination of UK insolvency proceedings concerning debtors with a multinational European presence significantly more difficult.
 The loss of reciprocity under the Recast Insolvency Regulation means that the determination by a UK court that a debtor's COMI is located in the UK or that the debtor has an establishment in the UK will not automatically bind the courts of EU Member States unless domestic laws provide for that.
-English law will not automatically be recognised as the governing law of the insolvency proceeding and the question of whether additional insolvency proceedings can be opened in an EU Member State is determined by the domestic laws of that specific EU Member State.
+English law will not automatically be recognised as the governing law of the insolvency proceeding, and the question whether additional insolvency proceedings can be opened in an EU Member State is determined by the domestic laws of that specific EU Member State.

-The position in relation to inward-bound insolvency processes (i.e., insolvency proceedings commenced in an EU Member State seeking recognition in the UK) is unlikely to have the same element of uncertainty because of the CBIR (though, as noted above, English courts' willingness to apply foreign law is constrained by English common law principles).
-It is anticipated that the CBIR are likely to be heavily used by practitioners in EU Member States (in the same manner as has been the case with respect to recognition of non-EU proceedings) seeking recognition and other relief, including an automatic stay in many cases with a discretion to extend and seek further relief where possible.59
+The position in relation to inward-bound insolvency processes (i.e., insolvency proceedings commenced in an EU Member State seeking recognition in the UK) is unlikely to have the same element of uncertainty because of the CBIR (though, as is noted above, English courts' willingness to apply foreign law is constrained by English common law principles).
+It is anticipated that the CBIR are likely to be heavily used by practitioners in EU Member States (in the same manner as has been the case in respect of recognition of non-EU proceedings) seeking recognition and other relief, including an automatic stay in many cases with a discretion to extend and seek further relief if possible.87

 Recognition of schemes of arrangement